kishankumar8/BASIC-PROJECT-/README.md

 #2->  stone,paper,scissor game.

-A game using python with simple and easy rules
+A game using python with simple and easy rules.